The Null Hypothesis

 The contrast that makes other deaths legible.

-The negative space that allows mourning to have definition.
+The negative space that gives the mourning of others definition.

 Black death is the zero that lets others count.